BryanChasko/bryanChasko/README.md

 ## About Me

-I am an AWS Hero, a software developer engineer, project manager, technical designer, inventor and general hack with a passion for accessible user interfaces.
+I am an AWS Hero, a software developer engineer, project manager, technical designer, inventor and hack(err?) with a passion for accessible user interfaces.
 I love to pair program, play with emerging technology, and build innovative solutions.

 ## Skills